Join me for a month of art

 The projects include painting, printing, and sculpture, along with science, sensory and messy play, so there’s something for everyone to enjoy.

 There’ll be interesting reads for you too.
 We’ll talk about why art is important for our children, and how we can use it to develop creativity and make connections across the curriculum.
-I’ll show you how to use growth mindset techniques to really support your children’s adventures, but most of all the camp will be super fun!
+I’ll show you how to use growth mindset techniques to really support your children’s adventures, but most of all the workshop will be super fun!

-Art Spark Summer Camp Programme
+Art Spark Workshop

 Here’s what we’ll be exploring each week:

 * We’ll begin by exploring colourful process art using paint.
 Projects to choose from include experiments using watercolors with salt, rice, plastic wrap, tissue paper, glue, pipettes, and even making your own paint.
 The projects are fun and include sensory, messy play, and science explorations.
 They’re good for indoors or outdoors, so you can join in whatever the weather.

 * We’ll meet some famous art works including pieces by Paul Klee, JWM Turner, Henri Matisse, and Franz Marc.
 And your kids will get a surprise when they see what one artist uses to paint with!

 * There’ll be interesting reads for you too.
 We’ll look at how to talk with your children about art, and discover why NBC’s ER holds the key to creativity.
 You’ll also explore how to connect with and support your child using growth mindset techniques and visual thinking strategies.

 Week Two: Art That Doesn’t Last

 * This week we’re going to try projects that are transient and ephemeral.
 It’s a great week to try some art outdoors.
 Projects to choose from this week will include shaving foam paint, milk and dish soap art, painting with ice, marbling, land art, flower mandalas, shell art, stone cairns, and clay faces.